jamesloper/autofill/README.md

 #### Client
 - Use the **absolute least** amount of client side code.
-- Pretty styling is not required as this is more of a backend test.
+- CSS is not needed, since I am the resident CSS expert, but you can add it if you feel inclined.
-- The text content of the `li` should be the `street` field of each result.
+- The content of the `li` should be the `street` field of each result.

 Here are the params to the autocomplete call: